 The British Isles have a rich theatre history and this trip is a great way to experience the area.
 You’ll have the chance to visit Shakespeare’s home in Stratford and spend six weeks in London, with a number of shorter trips in between.
 The exact locations vary year to year depending on the dates of different theatre festivals.
 Typically, we take you to 11 different cities throughout the United Kingdom and Ireland.
 At the end of the trip, there is also an optional 10-day independent travel period, which is not included in the program fees.
 In the past, our students have used this time to travel to the Czech Republic, Iceland, Italy, Spain, Germany, France, and the Netherlands.

 We stay in many different cities, generally in hotels or bed and breakfasts.
 Each hotel includes breakfast and a few provide dinner, as well.
 You’ll be given a food allowance to cover any meals the hotels don’t provide.
 In previous trips, we’ve stayed in dorms at St. Aidan’s College, Durham University, and Trinity College.

 At Furman, the cost of a study away program is the same as a semester on campus.
 Your fees cover your plane ticket to the United Kingdom, all your program-related travel once you’re there, hotel fees, entrances to historical sites, theatre performances, and a food allowance.
 It doesn’t include laundry, independent travel, schoolbooks, or souvenirs.
 It also doesn’t cover the cost of a laptop or tablet computer, which we don’t require, but recommend for homework.

 Have a question about the study away program?
-Contact Margaret Caterisano at firstname.lastname@example.org or the Office for Study Away and International Education at email@example.com.
+Contact Jay Oney at firstname.lastname@example.org or the Office for Study Away and International Education at email@example.com.